-We have audited the accompanying statements of assets and liabilities of the LDR Real Estate Value-Opportunity Fund (formerly REMS Real Estate Value-Opportunity Fund) (the "Fund"), a series of the World Funds Trust (the "Trust"), including the schedule of investments, as of December 31, 2022, the related statements of operations and cash flows for the year then ended, the statements of changes in net assets for each of the two years in the period then ended, the financial highlights for each of the five years in the period then ended, and the related notes for the Fund (collectively referred to as the "financial statements").
-In our opinion, the financial statements and financial highlights referred to above present fairly, in all material respects, the financial position of the Fund as of December 31, 2022, the results of its operations and cash flows for the year then ended, the changes in its net assets for each of the two years in the period then ended, and its financial highlights for each of the five years in the period then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of assets and liabilities of the LDR Real Estate Value-Opportunity Fund (the "Fund"), a series of the World Funds Trust (the "Trust"), including the schedule of investments, as of December 31, 2023, the related statements of operations for the year then ended, the statements of changes in net assets for each of the two years in the period then ended, the financial highlights for each of the five years in the period then ended, and the related notes for the Fund (collectively referred to as the "financial statements").
+In our opinion, the financial statements and financial highlights referred to above present fairly, in all material respects, the financial position of the Fund as of December 31, 2023, the results of its operations for the year then ended, the changes in its net assets for each of the two years in the period then ended, and its financial highlights for each of the five years in the period then ended, in conformity with accounting principles generally accepted in the United States of America.